 For invite-only campaigns, recipients get an email from a sender tied to your campaign.
 The subject and body include your campaign name and a clear call to action — usually a button.
 They click it and they're on the redemption page.

 For public campaigns, they get the link from you directly — Slack, email, an event card, a tweet — and click it the same way.
+There's no email from us in that case; they show up at the page from wherever you posted the link.

 #2.
 The redemption page